 Microbiologists say that, unfortunately, the more we rely on antibiotics and strong disinfectants, the more the microbial world will be adapting and changing to stay ahead of us.

 Overprescribing antibiotics and being exposed to drug-resistant strains of bacteria at home, often in health-care settings, and abroad, in areas of the world with even worse antibiotic resistance, might put many of us at risk.

 The International Society for Immunonutrition recently released a position statement with regards to the current viral pandemic.
 “There is much evidence from animal and human studies that antioxidant nutrition and related nutrients support the immune system to function properly."

 They suggest focusing on proper nutrition.
 Of course, be sure to include plenty of antioxidant-rich vegetables to feed your microbiome.
 And, to give you peace of mind and make your healthy habits easy to stick to, Flora is offering special savings for those who subscribe to get their probiotic delivered monthly.
-Use code DAILYHEALTH for 15% your one-time order today or subscribe for hassle-free monthly delivery with 10% off every delivery today.
+Use code DAILYHEALTH for 15% off your one-time order or subscribe for hassle-free monthly delivery with 10% off every shipment today.

 Dana Green Remedios, RHN, RNCP, is a Vancouver-based educator and coach.
 She is a regular contributor to the FloraHealthy blog and can answer your questions in English, French, and Spanish as a Product Information Specialist at Flora.